 Within Malaysia there is already an established film industry which produces an average of 20 films and around 350 television shows annually.
 It also hosts its own National Film Festival and there is a national film commission, The National Film Development Corporation Malaysia (FINAS).

-Hit romantic comedy Crazy Rich Asians has been the big recent international production to shoot in Malaysia, doubling regional locations for Singapore, while British action drama Strike Back filmed in Kuala Lumpur, Penang and around Johor Bahru over a six-month shoot in 2018.
+Hit romantic comedy Crazy Rich Asians has been the big recent international feature to shoot in Malaysia, doubling regional locations for Singapore, while British action drama Strike Back filmed in Kuala Lumpur, Penang and around Johor Bahru over a six-month shoot in 2018.

 Pinewood's Malaysia facility was the main base for the Strike Back team and for Netflix's historical drama Marco Polo.